-The first confirmation of G & K’s involvement comes in the form of an Advertisement in Exeter’s Daily Paper, the Express and Echo on the 17th December 1932 and even then the purpose of the advert was to inform the public of the closure of the large Retail Ironmongery Shop at 190 High Street, Exeter.
-Quite what brought about the closure of the premises one cannot say for certain, however the one thing that G & K definitely did not do in the 20s and 30s was advertise in newspapers - Exonians will recognise all the ironmongers names like Munk, Wippell Bros & Rowe, Ottons etc etc who would regularly hawk their wares and offer varied inducements to the public to enter their doors, G & K were most noticeable by their absence; and this applied not only to the Express & Echo but to the Western Times & Gazette and Street & Trade Directories.
+Another indication of G & K’s AGA involvement comes in the form of an Advertisement in Exeter’s daily paper, the Express and Echo on the 17th December 1932 and even then the purpose of the advert was to inform the public of the closure of the large Retail Ironmongery Shop at 190 High Street, Exeter.
+Quite what brought about the closure of the premises one cannot say for certain.
+Henry Holladay had joined the business in 1932 but his Uncle, Hugo Holladay, retired in 1933 and it was he that had been involved in the Ironmongery Retail Outlet since joining the company in 1898.
+One thing that G & K definitely did not do a great deal of in the 20s and 30s was advertise in newspapers - Exonians will recognise all the ironmongers names like Munk, Wippell Bros & Rowe, Ottons etc etc. who would regularly hawk their wares and offer varied inducements to the public to enter their doors, G & K were most noticeable by their absence; and this applied not only to the Express & Echo but to the Western Times & Gazette and Street & Trade Directories.
 Perhaps they tended to rest a little too much on their laurels and failed to face up to the inevitable competition in those lean years of the depression.

 There is a tale that is often spread about that there were originally appointed just five AGA Agents - I can find nothing to substantiate this and although there are a handful of pre WW2 Agents still in business, some of which on their websites lay claim to be appointed in the very early 1930s, none of the very early ones (BLADES is an exception) have been able to provide Black & White confirmation of their believed year of appointment.